UCL-ARC/green-hpc-course/episodes/measurement.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Calculating the embodied emissions can be more difficult than the operational emissions from energy consumption as it can be more difficult to get information on embodied emissions associated with HPC hardware.
+Calculating the embodied emissions can be more difficult than the operational emissions from energy consumption as it can be more difficult to get information on embodied emissions associated with HPC system hardware.
 You may, of course, be lucky and the HPC system you are using could already provide estimates of the embodied emissions which you can use!

 If you need to estimate this yourself, the major contributors to embodied emissions are likely to be: